 VET Course Requirements

-Students enrolling in a VET program through the WSM VET Cluster will be required to complete a Code of Conduct and Medical Forms.
+Students enrolling in a VET program through the WSM VET Cluster will be required to complete a Code of Conduct.
 Further to this, additional course requirements set out by the WSM VET Cluster must be adhered to.
 It is important that parents and students take time to read the following course requirements before submitting an enrolment form.

 Students are required to notify their school VET Coordinator of their absence in advance.